PokemonGoMap/RocketMap/docs/common-issues/faq.md

 More information can be found here : [Speed Scheduler](http://rocketmap.readthedocs.io/en/develop/scanning-method/Speed-Scheduler.html)

-### But I was happy using the default Hex or Spawnpoint scanning...
+### But I was happy using the default Hex or -ss...

-Speed Scheduler combines both and is more efficient.
-Also, Spawnpoint Scanning is dead.
+Speed Scheduler combines both and is more efficient, -ss is not being actively maintained and doesn't work unless you already have spawnpoints and timers exported.

 ### All pokemon disappear after only 1 minute, the map is broken!